-Commissioned officers are RCMP regular members who have been appointed their rank by the House of Commons.
+Commissioned officers are RCMP regular members who have been appointed their rank by the Governor General in Council.
 The three badges of the RCMP that indicate the commissioned ranks are: a crown, a star, and a crossed sword and baton.
 Depending on the dress, badges are worn on the shoulder as slip-ons, on shoulder boards, or directly on the epaulettes.
 The commissioned ranks of the RCMP are as follows:

-Non-commissioned officers are regular members who have not been appointed to their position by the House of Commons.
-Since 1990, the non-commissioned officers’ rank insignia has been embroidered on the epaulette slip-ons and continues to be based on British army patterns.
+Non-commissioned officers are regular members who have not been appointed to their position by the Governor General in Council.
+Since 1990, the non-commissioned officers' rank insignia has been embroidered on the epaulette slip-ons and continues to be based on British army patterns.
 Non-commissioned rank badges are worn on the right sleeve of the scarlet/blue tunic and blue jacket.
 The non-commissioned ranks of the RCMP are as follows: